Suru123474/portfolio/README.md

-https://suru123474.github.io/portfolio/ This is my portfolio website only using html
+https://suru123474.github.io/portfolio/ This is my portfolio only using HTML.